 Rose Hips (Rosa rugosa) Frequently Asked Questions

-Curious about Rosa rugosa (Rose Hips) herbal extract?
-Check out these resources from our site or scroll down to find answers to common questions.
-If you have more questions, reach out!
+Want to learn more?
+Check out these resources and scroll down to find answers to common questions.

 Do you sell Rosa rugosa (Rose Hips)?

 Yes!
 It also goes by the name Rosa rugosa, as well as Chinese Rose, Maikaika, Eglantine Gall, Rosa Gallica, Bud of Chi, Japanese Rose Flower, Rosae rugosae Flos, and Tomato Rose.